bluz71/bluz71.github.io/_posts/2017-05-21-vim-plugins-i-like.md

 This plugin will not suit everyone, but for certain language, such as [Ruby](https://www.ruby-lang.org/) which uses both camel and snake-case, it has proven invaluable in practice.

+Note, the `cw` mapping will restore standard Vim behaviour, that being to preserve whitespace between words.

 <a id="ctrlp"></a>CtrlP
 -----------------------